PaNOSC-ViNYL/ase/doc/development/development.rst

    todo

-Creating an enrcypted password for SVN access
+Creating an encrypted password for SVN access
 =============================================

 Use this cammand::

   htpasswd -nm <your-desired-user-name>

 and type a good password twice.
-The enrcypted password will be printed on the screen.
+The encrypted password will be printed on the screen.

 If you don't have the ``htpasswd`` command, then use Python: